Oldest woman voter in Delhi gets inked at 111

 Aged 111, she came to a polling station in CR Park along with her son, grandson and other family members.
 She flashed her inked wrinkled finger to photographers after voting.

 "I am happy to vote in this election.
 I don't remember how many elections I have taken part in, but as a responsible citizen, we must vote.
-I urge other citizens to also come out and vote," Mandal told PTI.
+I urge other citizens to also come out and vote," Mandal said.

+Born in undivided India in Barisal (now in Bangladesh) in 1908, Mandal has seen

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT